 Another change in my life took me to Italy, to a little village in the province of Prato and work in a small chemical company (surrounded by the Prato textile industry).
 The enormous choice and availability of knitting yarns there, started me knitting again.
 After a while (there being a limit to the amount of sweaters that fit in my closet) I started looking around for something else to keep my hands busy and my soul happy and so I (re)discovered quilting.
 After going it alone for a while I finally found the courage to enroll in one of the on-line courses of the Design Matters team.
 I haven’t looked back since.

-I can no longer imagine a life in which creating with fabric does not play an important part.
+I cannot imagine a life in which creating with fabric does not play an important part.
 I love making things myself and I love sharing what I do with others.
-Together with the owner of one of the local quilt shops (De Witte Pimpernel in Oene), I am currently developing creative textile courses and workshops for children and teenagers.